louis89/yii-ext-LDMutex/README.md

 }
 ```

-###Example 1B (try to lock **without** timeout)
+###Example 1B (try to lock without timeout)

 In this example we attempt to acquire the same lock and do the same work, however this time we do not specify a timeout.
-There are some important considerations to be aware of when no timeout is supplied as a lock can become permanently locked otherwise.
+There are some important considerations to be aware of when no timeout is supplied as a lock can become permanently locked.
 If you do not want to set a timeout it is strongly recommended that the work section be wrapped in a try/catch block and the PHP settings for ignoring user abort and script timeout be set such that the script will not unexpectedly end before the lock can be released.
+Unfortunately even taking these precautions will not help in the case of an unexpected system failure.

 ```php
 if(Yii::app()->mutex->tryAcquire('unique-ID')) // timeout defaults to 0 meaning never timeout.